Sanchochx/coffee_bros/context/task_execution.md

 7. check the user story in the implementation plan

 8. wait for my instruction and review dont do anything else that is not included here.

+9. wait for my instruction and review dont do anything else that is not included here
 ---

 ## Important Guidelines